GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (210).md

 **At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, the range is increased by 3 yards.

 **Critical Failure**: The fog centers on you when it manifests and you are stuporous for a number of rounds equal to the spell's tier.

+#### Foil

+**Minimum Tier**: 4

+**Casting Time**: 2 actions

+**Effect**: You project a destructive force out in a 7 yard cone.
+This inflicts a crushing attack against everything within the area.
+If there is an armored creature, it is first afflicted with a sundering crushing attack.
+Construct creatures are then subject to an additional crushing attack which gains a bonus equal to the spell's tier.

+This cannot affect eldritch, elemental, ephemeral, or infigura creatures.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond 4th, the size of the cone can be increased by 1 yard.

+**Critical Failure**: The forces you sought to master prove to be more difficult to control.
+You inflict an unlisted attack against yourself and then a number of crushing attacks equal to half of the spell's tier.

 #### Fortify